Moonsault: Diving moonsault

 This is a Moonsault from the top rope, a wrestler faces away from the supine opponent and executes a Diving backflip landing on the opponent in a splash position but facing towards the elevated position.
 In this moonsault, the wrestler land on a standing opponent and forcing them down to the mat.
 The move is considered a higher-impact version of a splash, since the wrestler utilizes rotational speed.

 Double jump moonsault

 This is a variation of a springboard moonsault.
 This variation sees the wrestler bounce off the middle rope to elevate themself to the top rope, from where they bounce off to perform the moonsault.
 This version of a moonsault is often referred to as a picture perfect moonsault or double springboard moonsault.
-It was used by Christopher Daniels, who called the move the BME (Best Moonsault Ever).
+It was used by Christopher Daniels, who called the move the BME (Best Moonsault Ever), and Jacob Fatu, who called it the Mighty Moonsault.